tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The TLS 1.3 Key Schedule, see {{Figure 5 of TLS}}, derives the exporter_secret from the main secret.
 This exporter_secret is static for the lifetime of the connection and is not updated by a standard key update.

+A core design goal of this specification is not met if the exporter_secret does not change.
-This document defines an exporter interface that derives a fresh exporter secret whenever new application traffic keys are established through the EKU.
-A core design goal of this interface is that compromise of the exporter secret material at a later point in time will not enable an attacker to recover exporter outputs that were produced earlier in the connection.
+Therefore, this document defines an exporter interface that derives a fresh exporter secret whenever new application traffic keys are updated through the EKU.

 If the initial exporter secret for this interface were equal to the exporter_secret, this goal would not be met.
 The exporter outputs are deterministically derived